 Pets that roam outdoors are prone to numerous traumatic injuries.
-Fighting with other animals and getting hit by a car are some of the more common ones.
+Fighting with other animals, and getting hit by a car, are some of the more common ones.
 This page shows a surgical procedure to correct an abdominal hernia in a cat named Sundance that was hit by a car.

 In this case the hernia was caused by a blow to the abdomen by the car.
 The blow was strong enough to tear a large hole in the abdominal muscles that surround the abdomen.
 The small intestine went through this hole and was trapped between the muscle and the underside of the skin.
 This needs to be corrected because the blood supply to the intestines can be compromised while entrapped in this abnormal location.
-This will cause a segment of the intestines to die with subsequent loss of life possible.
+This will cause a segment of the intestines to die with subsequent loss of life as a possible outcome.

 This page has graphic surgery pictures.
 At the end of this page are autopsy (correctly called necropsy in animals) pictures that are also graphic in nature.